-This article provides a step-by-step method on how to cut someone else’s hair with clippers, resulting in a professional looking and stylish finish.
+This article provides a step-by-step guide on how to cut someone else’s hair with clippers, resulting in a professional looking, stylish finish.

-With a little practice you’ll be an expert at cutting hair in no time!
+With a little practice you’ll be an expert at using hair clippers in no time!

-The way you cut someone else’s hair is actually fairly similar to cutting your own.
+The way you cut someone else’s hair with clippers is actually fairly similar to cutting your own.

 If you haven’t yet bought your clippers or are thinking of investing in a new pair, I recommend you read my reviews of the best hair clippers currently available.

 There is a vast range to choose from depending on your skill level, budget, and what style of cut you want to achieve.

-This is an excellent beginners clipper that comes with all the accessories you’ll need.
+The Wahl Color Pro is an excellent beginners clipper that comes with all the accessories you’ll need.
 The simple idea of color coding the blade guards makes life easier when choosing your desired hair length.

-For a more conservative budget the Wahl Chrome Pro Complete Haircutting Kit offers excellent value for a decent clipper.
+Another quality choice would be the Wahl Chrome Pro Complete Haircutting Kit which offers excellent value for a top notch clipper.